-- 6. On extracellular recordings of compound action potentials, a stimulus artifact will appear.
+- 4. Click the Record button to stimulate and record from the nerve.
+The recording stops automatically after one sweep that is 30 milliseconds wide. - 5.
+Click the AutoScale All button.
+The recording should be similar to the one below. - 6.
+On extracellular recordings of compound action potentials, a stimulus artifact may appear.
 The size of the artifact depends on the width and amplitude of the stimulus pulse, and the effectiveness of the ground electrode separating the stimulating electrodes from the recording electrodes.
-If the end of the stimulus artifact merges with the beginning of the compound action potential, move the black recording lead wire from the first recording electrode (-R) to another recording electrode farther down the nerve.
-Always make sure the red recording lead wire is on the outermost recording electrode (+R).
-Record another action potential. - 7.
-If an action potential did not appear on the screen, check: - The wiring between the stimulator and the nerve chamber. - The wiring between the NA-100 and the nerve chamber.
-Be sure that all the sockets are connected securely to the pins of the nerve chamber. - The values for the stimulus parameters shown on the stimulator control panel.
-These values should match the ones listed in Table AN-8-S1 in the set up section.
+If the end of the stimulus artifact merges with the beginning of the compound action potential, move the black (-1) recording lead wire from the first recording electrode to another recording electrode farther down the nerve.
+Always make sure the red (+1) recording lead wire is on the outermost recording electrode.
+Record another compound action potential. - 7.
+If an action potential did not appear on the screen, check: - The wiring between the stimulator and the nerve chamber. - The wiring between the isolated inputs of the iWorx box and the nerve chamber. - The values for the stimulus parameters shown on the stimulator control panel.
+These values should match the ones listed in Step #2.
 If they do not match, make the necessary adjustments.
-Click the Apply button on the stimulator control panel to finalize the stimulus settings.
+Click the Apply button on the stimulator control panel to finalize the stimulus settings. - 8.

-- If the action potential is inverted use the "invert" function to tunr it the correct way. - 8.
 Click the Record button to stimulate and record from the nerve.
 If the nerve does not respond after the connections and the settings have been verified, increase the stimulus amplitude (Amp) by 0.050V.
 Remember to click the Apply button to finalize the change. - 9.
 Click the Record button to stimulate and record from the nerve again.
 If no compound action potential is generated, increase the stimulus amplitude (Amp) by an increment of 0.050V, again. - 10.
-Repeat Step 9 until a moderate-sized CAP is recorded.
+Repeat Step 9 until a moderate-sized CAP is recorded from the nerve. - 11.
+Select Save As in the File menu, type a name for the file.
+Click on the Save button to save the data file.